 The first question you need to answer is, “Is she really pregnant?”
 You’d be surprised how many women think they could be pregnant and tell their partner before they’ve even taken a pregnancy test.

-If you aren’t sure where to get a pregnancy test or want to make sure you can trust the results, come to Today’s Choice Women’s Resource Center today.
+If you aren’t sure where to get a pregnancy test or want to make sure you can trust the results, come to Today’s Choice Women’s Center today.
 We offer totally free and confidential pregnancy testing services.

 2. Is the Pregnancy Viable?

 Once your girlfriend has taken a pregnancy test and gotten a positive result, the next step is to see if the pregnancy is viable.
 A surprising percentage of them are not, and will either self-terminate or require medical intervention (such as in the case of an ectopic pregnancy).